Lyinggod/lgs-item-viewer/README.md

 Depending on the chosen methods of organization, it may be beneficial to have additional information available to the player based on the folder name or the tag as it relates to a folder.

-This information is provided via Journal pills, which are buttons that will show a journal page relating to folder names or tags.
+This information is provided via Journal pills, which are buttons that will show a dialog that contains the contents of journal page relating to folder names or tags.

 In the above image, the _Gear_ button is folder note and the _Kit_ button is a tag note.
 Clicking the button will show the journal page relating to the button.
 These are assigned per table since a _Kit_ could have a different definition or description, depending on the table.